Golden Face Ratio Logo

 1528

-Albrecht Dürer publishes Four Books on Human Proportion, measuring real people rather than idealized forms.
-He finds that the golden ratio appears frequently in faces — the relationship between face height and width, eye placement, and nose-to-mouth proportions.
+Albrecht Dürer Albrecht Dürer publishes Four Books on Human Proportion, measuring real people rather than idealized forms.
+He finds that the golden ratio appears frequently in faces.

 1870s